Pietro Andrea Mattioli: Biography

-He received his MD at the University of Padua in 1523, and subsequently practiced the profession in Siena, Rome, Trento and Gorizia, becoming personal physician of Ferdinand II, Archduke of Further Austria in Prague and Ambras Castle, and of Maximilian II, Holy Roman Emperor in Vienna.
+Mattioli was born in Siena to physician Francesco and his wife Lucrezia Buoninsegna.
+Although belonging to the city elite, the family was economically stressed, with thirteen children.
+His early studies are unknown but he may have studied in Venice, Siena, and Padua before he received his MD at the University of Padua in 1523, and subsequently practiced the profession in Siena, Rome, Trento and Gorizia, becoming personal physician of Ferdinand II, Archduke of Further Austria in Prague and Ambras Castle, and of Maximilian II, Holy Roman Emperor in Vienna.
+In 1527 he moved to Trent in the Val di Non.
+In 1528 he was a court physician for Bernardo Cles and he then married a woman named Elizabeth and they had a son.
+In 1539 Cardinal Cles died and the position was taken by Bishop Cristoforo Madruzzo who dismissed Mattioli.
+In 1542 he moved to Gorizia where he began to work on the De Materia Medica of Dioscorides which was eventually published in Italian in 1544 by Nicolò de Bascarini in Venice.
+A careful student of botany, he described 100 new plants and coordinated the medical botany of his time in his Discorsi ("Commentaries").
+There were several later editions, also in Italian.

-Mattioli described the first case of cat allergy.
-His patient was so sensitive to cats that if he was sent into a room with a cat he reacted with agitation, sweating and pallor.

-A careful student of botany, he described 100 new plants and coordinated the medical botany of his time in his Discorsi ("Commentaries") on the De Materia Medica of Dioscorides.
-The first edition of Mattioli's work, the Italian translation of De Materia Medica, supplemented with his own commentaries, appeared in 1544 in Venice.
-There were several later editions in Italian.
 In 1554 the first edition of the Commentarii appeared in Latin, accompanied by a Latin translation of Dioscorides' work that differed only little from the Latin translation that Jean Ruel had published in 1516, and that had served as the basis for Mattioli's Italian translation.
 The Commentarii were translated into French (Lyon, 1561), Czech (Prague, 1562), and German (Prague, 1563).